 In an effort to go greener, many public bathrooms in Japan don’t have hand towels or dryers, so it is a good idea to come prepared.
 Train station shops usually carry small towels (more like a washcloth) for about 400-500 Yen, or you can bring your own.

 Japanese toilets are either high-tech or low-tech, there really is no in-between.
 Toilets in Japan will either have a lot of bells and whistles or will be a hole in the ground that flushes.
 The high-tech versions have user options (like bidet or air freshener) on a control panel.
 Use the pictures on the panel to help you decide which button to push, if desired.

-Japanese bathrooms are associated with strict rules of etiquette (which are designed to promote good hygiene).
-Before getting into a public bath or tub in a private home, be sure to wash yourself off first (with both soap and water).
-You will find a shower area co-located with the baths designed for this purpose.
+Japan takes cleanliness and hygiene very seriously and even Japanese bathrooms have rules of etiquette.
+Before getting into a public bath or a tub, be sure to wash yourself off first with soap and water.
+(In public baths, you’ll find a shower area right before baths.)
 Pre-washing is customary, and skipping this step would be considered very unsanitary.
-While it may seem strange to wash before you bathe, baths are designed for relaxing, not washing.
+While it may seem strange to wash and bathe separately, public baths and tubs are designed for relaxing, not washing.